C (programming language): Pointers

 A null pointer value explicitly points to no valid location.
 Dereferencing a null pointer value is undefined, often resulting in a segmentation fault.
 Null pointer values are useful for indicating special cases such as no "next" pointer in the final node of a linked list, or as an error indication from functions returning pointers.
-In appropriate contexts in source code, such as for assigning to a pointer variable, a null pointer constant can be written as 0, with or without explicit casting to a pointer type, or as the NULL macro defined by several standard headers.
+In appropriate contexts in source code, such as for assigning to a pointer variable, a null pointer constant can be written as 0, with or without explicit casting to a pointer type, as the NULL macro defined by several standard headers or, since C23 with the constant nullptr.
 In conditional contexts, null pointer values evaluate to false, while all other pointer values evaluate to true.

 Void pointers (void *) point to objects of unspecified type, and can therefore be used as "generic" data pointers.
 Since the size and type of the pointed-to object is not known, void pointers cannot be dereferenced, nor is pointer arithmetic on them allowed, although they can easily be (and in many contexts implicitly are) converted to and from any other object pointer type.

 Careless use of pointers is potentially dangerous.
 Because they are typically unchecked, a pointer variable can be made to point to any arbitrary location, which can cause undesirable effects.
 Although properly used pointers point to safe places, they can be made to point to unsafe places by using invalid pointer arithmetic; the objects they point to may continue to be used after deallocation (dangling pointers); they may be used without having been initialized (wild pointers); or they may be directly assigned an unsafe value using a cast, union, or through another corrupt pointer.
 In general, C is permissive in allowing manipulation of and conversion between pointer types, although compilers typically provide options for various levels of checking.
 Some other programming languages address these problems by using more restrictive reference types.